A tiny island on the edge of British Columbia’s Okanagan Lake, Rattlesnake Island has an unusual history and a very interesting one at that.

-If you wondered what happened to Eddie Haymour by the way, he purchased some land opposite Rattlesnake Island in Peachland and built a hotel that is still operating today (under different ownership).
+If you wondered what happened to Eddie Haymour by the way, he purchased some land opposite Rattlesnake Island in Peachland.
+He built a hotel there that is still operating today (under different ownership).

 Reluctant Dragon Cove

-There is a beach on the southeastern edge of the island for kayaks and canoes to land on.
+There is a beach on the southeastern edge of Rattlesnake Island for kayaks and canoes to land on.
 It is well hidden behind a rocky outcrop.